fzakaria/fzakaria.com/_posts/2026-02-03-crazy-shit-linkers-do-common-data-comdat-sections.md

   12:	c3                   	ret
 ```

 Wow!
-Given the prevailing use of templates in C++ -- this is already seemingly increadibly wasteful since every `.o` has to include the instructions for the same templates. 😲
+Given the prevailing use of templates in C++ this is already seemingly incredibly wasteful since every `.o` has to include the instructions for the same templates. 😲

-At link time, the linker has to resolve the function use to one of these implementations.
+At link time, the linker has to resolve the function to **use only one** of these implementations.

 What do we do with all the other duplicate implementations?